opatiny/chemexper-internship-workbook/general/dailyReports.md

 TO DO:
 - verify overnight if stepper heats up
 - change resistor to be a little higher? -> so that the stepper has a little more torque

+### 2020.06.17

+- minor changes on bioreactor gui
+- tried to install touch keyboard on raspi touchscreen
+- tried to secure the mqtt broker